VRGroupRWTH/DaVE/website/content/guide_content.md

 docker buildx build -t <your/container/name> -f Dockerfile --target build .
 ```

+Changes to the container can be done in addition to changes in data and/or visualization.
+When using a new container only the uri in the visualization.yaml has to be changed and the new Dockerfile should be added as a resource in the respective directory.
+Ideally those changes are combined such that the newly added capabilities in your container are used by the visualization.

 </div>
 <div id="customenv" outline_label="Using Custom Environment" outline_indent="1" markdown="1">

 #### Using a Custom Environment ####

-If none of the above works for you or you already have a working docker container and just want to make your use case available, you can provide your own docker container in the .yaml.
+If none of the above works for you or you already have a working docker container and just want to make your use case available, you can provide your own docker container in the visualization.yaml.

 </div>